drewhontz/roastly/README.md

 ## To Do

-- DB Changes:
-    - elapsed time to int
-    - temperature to int
-    - settings to include F | Cd
-- Add shades | images of roasts to the `end_roast` template to help the user determine which level they just roasted
 - Nav bar improvements
     - Increase the size of the text in the navbar
     - Right align the buttons in nav bar